A Simple, Effective Homework Plan For Teachers: Part 1

 Call them on it.

 It doesn’t matter what he or she says in response to your pointed questions, and there is no reason to humiliate or give the student the third degree.
-What is important is that you make your students accountable to themselves and their classmates.
+What is important is that you make your students accountable to you, to themselves, and to their classmates.

 The personal leverage you carry–that critical trusting rapport you have with your students–combined with the always lurking peer pressure is a powerful force.
 Not using it is like teaching with your hands tied behind your back.